kenzerkay/ndustria/README.md

 ---
 ```

 ndustria is able to detect which tasks depend on other tasks and will run independent tasks first and then continue onto other tasks that require the results of previous tasks.
-For example we can see that ndustria performs all of the `matrix_multiplication` tasks first and then `matrix_parameters` tasks even though this is not the order they would be executed in without ndustria.
+For example, we can see below that ndustria performs all of the `matrix_multiplication` tasks first and then `matrix_parameters` tasks even though this is not the order they would be executed in without ndustria.
 We can see this because ndustria saves the results to all 5 `matrix_multiplication` tasks before moving onto any of the `matrix_parameters` tasks.
 This behavior is implemented for better resource utilization in parallel programs which will be discussed later.

 ```
 Saved result of matrix_multiplication(N=1024) to /home/kenzerkay/.ndustria_cache/56c6f56aa673d1699f3e6a8bfe12410f